 Still, distracted driving accidents remain a serious problem.
 In 2020, the Florida Department of Highway Safety and Motor Vehicles (FLHSMV) estimates that 2,756 Floridians were seriously injured in distracted driving accidents.
-Over 305 people lost their lives, representing a significant increase from 267 fatalities in 2019 and 235 in 2018.
+Car accident statistics show that over 305 people lost their lives, representing a significant increase from 267 fatalities in 2019 and 235 in 2018.

 What is My Tampa Distracted Driving Accident Case Worth?

 To put a fair estimate on your distracted driving accident case, we’ll first need to understand the facts.

 Some important factors that can influence the value of your claim include: